abulka/lcodemaps/README.md

 # Building your own Literate Code Maps

+By building a Code Map of a particular use case store of  code base, you will not only grow to understand the code, but you can refer to your code map in the future, and share it with colleagues.

-Please use [PlantUML](http://plantuml.com/) markup to generate your diagrams.
+It is recommended to use [PlantUML](http://plantuml.com/) markup to generate your Literate Code Map diagrams.

 To create code subsections in boxes/classes, use the following markdown sytax e.g.: